High Lodge Forest Plan

 Most of the wooded area is conifer plantation, predominantly Pine, with some impressive stands of Douglas fir.
 Other areas have a more broadleaved woodland character, particularly in the Little Ouse Valley and the historic estate woodland near Santon Downham.
 There are many trees of historic interest here, including mature avenues of lime.

-Just under half of the area is owned freehold as part of the public forest estate, with the remainder held on long term leases from the Crown and Elveden estates.
+Just under half of the area is owned freehold as part of the nation's forests, with the remainder held on long term leases from the Crown and Elveden estates.
 The freehold area is dedicated as open access land under the Countryside and Rights of Way Act.
 Part of the leasehold area close to Thetford is a Ministry of Defence rifle range which prevents public access, but there are permissive trails and public footpaths through the other leasehold areas.

 High Lodge is the main visitor centre for Thetford Forest and provides recreation facilities accessed along a three mile forest drive.
 It attracts some 400,000 visitors a year and offers a café, play lawn, high ropes adventure course, adventure play area, bike hire and an extensive network of maintained bike and walking trails.
 Visitors can stay in the forest at farm camping/caravan sites or at Center Parcs.